openclarity/docs.openclarity.io/content/docs/kubeclarity/getting-started/install-kubeclarity-backend/_index.md

 | List namespaces. | This is required for fetching the target namespaces to scan in K8s runtime scan UI. |
 | Create and delete jobs in cluster scope. | This is required for managing the jobs that scan the target pods in their namespaces. |

+If you are installing KubeClarity on AWS, complete the following steps:

+1. Make sure that your EKS cluster is 1.23 or higher.
+1. Install the **EBS CSI Driver** EKS add-on.
+For details, see [Amazon EKS add-ons](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html).
+1. Configure the EBS CSI Driver with IAMServiceRole and policies.
+For details, see [Creating the Amazon EBS CSI driver IAM role](https://docs.aws.amazon.com/eks/latest/userguide/csi-iam-role.html).

 ## Install using Helm

 1. Add the Helm repository.